Skip to content

 Kenwood's Kitchen & Tap

-Modern American bistro and sports bar with hot chicken sliders and craft beer.
-1.5 miles south.
+Modern American bistro and sports bar featuring craft cocktails and sliders.

 Owen's Bistro